 Michigan Medicine is one of the largest health care complexes in the world and has been the site of many groundbreaking medical and technological advancements since the opening of the U-M Medical School in 1850.
 Michigan Medicine is comprised of over 30,000 employees and our vision is to attract, inspire, and develop outstanding people in medicine, sciences, and healthcare to become one of the world’s most distinguished academic health systems.
 In some way, great or small, every person here helps to advance this world-class institution.
 Work at Michigan Medicine and become a victor for the greater good.

 - Excellent medical, dental and vision coverage effective on your very first day

-- Minimum of 1 year of wet bench research experience.
+- At least 1 year of research lab experience

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.

 The University of Michigan is an equal opportunity/affirmative action employer.

 COVID-19 vaccinations are now required for all University of Michigan students, faculty and staff across all three campuses, including Michigan Medicine.
 This includes those working or learning remotely.
 More information on this policy is available on the Campus Blueprint website or the U-M Dearborn and U-M Flint websites.